intel/linux-npu-driver/README.md

 -->

-# Intel(R) AI Boost
+# Intel NPU

 ## Introduction

-The Intel(R) AI Boost is an AI inference accelerator integrated with Intel non-server CPUs starting from 14th generation.
-It enables energy efficient execution of Deep Learning applications like object detection, classification etc.
+The Intel NPU is an AI inference accelerator integrated with Intel client CPUs, starting from its 14th generation - Meteor Lake (also known as Intel Core Ultra).
+It enables energy-efficient execution of Deep Learning models like object detection, classification etc.

-This type of device is called a Neural Processing Unit (NPU), and the Linux kernel uses the name Versatile Processing Unit (VPU).
+The full device name is Neural Processing Unit, but the Linux kernel driver uses the older name - Versatile Processing Unit (VPU).

 ### Build standalone driver